Nile crocodile: Distribution and habitat

 Nile crocodiles may be able to tolerate an extremely broad range of habitat types, including small brackish streams, fast-flowing rivers, swamps, dams, and tidal lakes and estuaries.
 In East Africa, they are found mostly in rivers, lakes, marshes, and dams, favoring open, broad bodies of water over smaller ones.
 They are often found in waters adjacent to various open habitats such as savanna or even semi-desert but can also acclimate to well-wooded swamps, extensively wooded riparian zones, waterways of other woodlands and the perimeter of forests.
 In Madagascar, the remnant population of Nile crocodiles has adapted to living within caves.
 Nile crocodiles may make use of ephemeral watering holes on occasion.
-Although not a regular sea-going species as is the American crocodile, and especially the saltwater crocodile, the Nile crocodile possesses salt glands like all true crocodiles (i.e., excluding alligators and caimans), and does on occasion enter coastal and even marine waters.
+The Nile crocodile possesses salt glands like all true crocodiles and does on occasion enter coastal and even marine waters.
 They have been known to enter the sea in some areas, with one specimen having been recorded 11 km off St. Lucia Bay in 1917.